 The long-standing national policy of neutrality is not simply an idealistic notion of which we wish to aspire.
 Neutrality, as enshrined in the Constitution, is one that rejects a colonial war-thirst held by many of our European counterparts.
 Neutrality recognises our historical and current occupation by one of these counterparts and discards their colonialism as nothing more than just that.
 Ireland has felt the scourge of colonialism and we do not wish to be complicit in it.

 The PESCO agreement mentions the aim of a potential deployment of an EU battle group as well as agreements on increasing cybersecurity, and relaxing restrictions on moving military equipment and personnel across EU borders.
 Many of our European counterparts engaged, not so long ago, in illegal wars in Iraq and Afghanistan that killed civilians in their hundreds of thousands, leaving those regions destabilised and vulnerable.
 Many of them are currently involved in disastrous expeditions in Libya, Syria and Yemen.
 I am proud that this State is not involved in those invasions.
 I am not proud that our State harbours and shelters the US forces going on to commit war crimes in the Middle East and PESCO further commits us to enable the Western superpowers to continue that occupational imperialism.

-PESCO also commits countries to regularly increase defence budgets in real terms” as well as devoting 20% of defence spending to procurement and 2% on research and technology.
-Sinn Féin believes in increasing the State investment in our Defence Forces, as Senator Daly has mentioned.
-However, not in the way of procurement of arms and research and technology when there are citizens affected by a homeless crisis, are on trolleys and so on.
+PESCO also commits countries to regularly increase defence budgets in real terms, as well as devoting 20% of defence spending to procurement and 2% on research and technology.
+Sinn Féin believes in increasing the State investment in the Defence Forces, as Senator Daly has mentioned.
+However, it should not be in the way of procurement of arms and research and technology when there are citizens affected by a homeless crisis, are on trolleys and so on.